Danish England

 Symeon of Durham LDE III, 8

 The anonymous author of the Encomium Emmae Reginae avers (II, 19) that Cnut: “was Emperor of five kingdoms, for he had established claim to the rule of Denmark, England, Wales, Scotland and Norway.”[*] Whilst in a verse attributed to Ottar the Black, Cnut is referred to as: “the king of the Danes, of the Irish and English and Island-dwellers”.
 The historical record does provide some hints that Cnut could have acquired lordship over some Welsh and Irish rulers.
 Eilaf, Cnut’s earl, evidently raided south Wales in 1022.
-According to the Book of Llandaff, Joseph was consecrated bishop of Llandaff, on 1st October 1022,[*] by Æthelnoth, archbishop of Canterbury, with the approval of Cnut.
-At some subsequent time, King Rhydderch ab Iestyn, who ruled in south Wales, is said to have confirmed Llandaff’s possession of all its churches, lands and privileges, with Æthelnoth’s support, and with “recommendatory letters of Cnut, king of England”.[*] Indicating the year 1030, the Annals of Tigernach record the: “Plundering of Wales by the English and the Foreigners [i.e. Vikings] of Dublin.”
+According to the Book of Llandaff, Joseph was consecrated bishop of Llandaff, on 1st October 1022, by Æthelnoth, archbishop of Canterbury, with the approval of Cnut[*].
+At some subsequent time, King Rhydderch ab Iestyn, who ruled in south Wales, is said to have confirmed Llandaff’s possession of all its churches, lands and privileges, with Æthelnoth’s support, and with “recommendatory letters of Cnut, king of England”[*].
+The Annals of Tigernach, indicating the year 1030, record the: “Plundering of Wales by the English and the Foreigners [i.e. Vikings] of Dublin.”
 Perhaps this was a joint-venture undertaken by Cnut’s forces and those of the Hiberno-Norse king of Dublin, Sihtric Silkbeard.
 Irish annals report that Sihtric’s son, Olaf, “was killed by the English on his way to Rome” in 1034, but no further information is given.
 In 1035, Caradog, a son of Rhydderch ab Iestyn, was “killed by the English” – Rhydderch himself having been “killed by the Irish” in 1033 – but, here too, the Welsh annals give no clue to the circumstances.[*]

-Meanwhile, in Norway, the rule of Swein and, particularly, his mother, was deeply resented.[*] The late King Olaf Haraldsson, to whom many miracles were attributed, and who was being venerated as a saint, became the focus of an upsurge of nationalism.
-In 1034, a Norwegian deputation travelled to Novgorod (in Kievan Rus), where Magnus, the ten-year-old son of St Olaf, was living at the court of King Yaroslav the Wise.
+Meanwhile, in Norway, the rule of Swein and his mother was deeply resented.[*] The late King Olaf Haraldsson, to whom many miracles were attributed, and who was being venerated as a saint, became the focus of an upsurge of nationalism.
+In 1034, a Norwegian deputation travelled to Novgorod (in Kievan Rus'), where Magnus, the ten-year-old son of St Olaf, was living at the court of King Yaroslav the Wise.
 Magnus was invited to return to Norway, and press his claim to the throne.
 In 1035, with an army raised in Sweden, Magnus entered Norway.
 Swein was unable to gather sufficient force to resist him, and was obliged to flee to Denmark.
 Snorri Sturluson says that Harthacnut immediately offered to share the rule of Denmark with Swein, and that Swein accepted.
 (Presumably, Swein was accompanied to Denmark by his mother, but Snorri makes no reference to her).
 In the autumn of 1035, Magnus was established as king throughout Norway (Magnus I ‘the Good’).

 1035

-In this year died King Cnut, on the 2nd of the Ides of November [i.e. the 12th of November] at Shaftesbury; and they conveyed him thence to Winchester, and there buried him [“in the Old Minster”, specifies Manuscript E].
+In this year died King Cnut, on the 2nd of the Ides of November [i.e. the 12th of November] at Shaftesbury; and they conveyed him thence to Winchester, and there buried him [“in the Old Minster”, specifies Manuscript E[*]].

 Anglo-Saxon Chronicle Manuscript C